Celine Dion

 Born into a large family in Charlemagne, Quebec, Dion was discovered by her future manager and husband, René Angélil, and emerged as a teen star in her home country with eight French-language albums during the 1980s.
 She gained international recognition by winning the Eurovision Song Contest 1988, where she with the song "Ne partez pas sans moi".
-Dion went on to release twelve English-language albums.
-The Colour of My Love (1993), Falling into You (1996), Let's Talk About Love (1997), and All the Way...
-A Decade of Song (1999) all rank among the best-selling albums of all time.
-Her catalog of high-charting tracks includes "Beauty and the Beast", "The Power of Love", "Think Twice", "To Love You More", "Because You Loved Me", "It's All Coming Back to Me Now", "All by Myself", "I'm Your Angel", "That's the Way It Is", "I'm Alive", and "My Heart Will Go On"—the theme for the 1997 film Titanic, which is the second-best-selling single by a woman.
+Dion went on to release twelve English-language albums, including the best-selling albums The Colour of My Love (1993), Falling into You (1996), and Let's Talk About Love (1997), as well as A New Day Has Come (2002), her 21st-century bestseller.
+She also became known for performing cinematic theme songs, such as "Beauty and the Beast" for the Disney film of the same name (1991), "Because You Loved Me" for Up Close & Personal (1996), and "My Heart Will Go On" for Titanic (1997), which became one of the best-selling singles.

-Dion continued releasing French-language albums between each English record, with D'eux (1995) becoming the best-selling French-language album of all time.
-She also built her reputation as a successful live performer, with the Let's Talk About Love World Tour (1998–1999) and the Taking Chances World Tour (2008–2009)—which rank among the highest-grossing concert tours of the 1990s and the 2000s, respectively—as well as A New Day...
-(2003–2007), the highest-grossing concert residency of all time.
-Los Angeles Times named her the top-earning artist of the 2000s, with combined album sales and concert revenue exceeding $747 million.
-In 2022, Dion canceled her Courage World Tour due to a diagnosis with stiff-person syndrome.
+Dion continued releasing French-language albums between each English record, with D'eux (1995) becoming the best-selling French-language album.
+She also built her reputation as a live performer, with the Let's Talk About Love World Tour (1998–1999) and the Taking Chances World Tour (2008–2009)—which rank among the highest-grossing concert tours of the 1990s and the 2000s—as well as A New Day...
+(2003–2007), the highest-grossing concert residency.
+The Los Angeles Times named her the top-earning artist of the 2000s, with combined album sales and concert revenue exceeding $747 million.
+In 2022, Dion canceled her Courage World Tour following a diagnosis of stiff-person syndrome.
+In 2026, she began a concert residency in Paris.

-Dion's accolades include 5 Grammy Awards, 20 Juno Awards and a recognition from the International Federation of the Phonographic Industry for selling over 50 million albums in Europe.
-Seven of her albums have sold at least 10 million copies worldwide, the second most among women in history.
+Dion's accolades include five Grammy Awards, 20 Juno Awards, seven American Music Awards, nine Billboard Music Awards, and stars on the Hollywood Walk of Fame and Canada's Walk of Fame.
+Seven of her albums have sold at least 10 million copies worldwide, the second most among women.
 She was ranked among the greatest women in music by VH1 and the greatest voices in music by MTV.
-Dion is one of the highest-grossing touring artists in history and the second woman to accumulate US$1 billion in concert revenue.
-One of the wealthiest musicians in the world, Forbes ranked her the highest-paid female musician of 1997, 1998, 2004, and 2006.
+Dion is one of the highest-grossing touring artists, the second woman to accumulate US$1 billion in concert revenue, and one of the wealthiest musicians in the world.
+Forbes ranked her the highest-paid female musician of 1997, 1998, 2004, and 2006.
 She received honorary doctorates in music from the Berklee College of Music and the Université Laval.
-Dion was conferred with the Legion of Honor, the highest French order of merit, and was elevated to the Companion of the Order of Canada.
+Dion was conferred with the Legion of Honour, the highest French order of merit, and was elevated to the Companion of the Order of Canada.